-Chain stitch always look like when one is using a single thread on sewing machine to sew.
+Chain stitch always looks like when one is using a single thread on the sewing machine to sew.
 The needle used in chain stitch is inserted in the last loop when stitching the next stitch.
-Chain stitch is used as darning stitch when used for ornamental or embroidery design.
+Chain stitch is used as a darning stitch when used for ornamental or embroidery design.

 Embroidery Buttonhole Stitch